 In addition, agents may contact you for questioning as part of the investigation or may serve you with a subpoena to appear before a federal grand jury.
 Even if they have not arrested you and tell you that you are not a suspect – it is always wise to decline to answer their questions without an attorney present.
 You should immediately contact a federal criminal defense lawyer who can protect your rights during an investigation.

 Contact a New Jersey Criminal Defense Lawyer Today for a Free Initial Consultation

-For 25 years, Brian J. Neary, Esq., has been named in Best Lawyers in America for both white collar and non-white collar criminal defense.
-Attorney Brian J. Neary and his firm can review the facts and circumstances of your federal white collar case with you, explore all of your legal options, and strategize an aggressive defense.
-To schedule a free consultation and case evaluation with a New Jersey criminal defense lawyer, please call us today or contact us online.
+For 25 years, Brian J. Neary, Esq., has been named in, Best Lawyers in America for both white-collar and non-white collar criminal defense.
+Attorney Brian J. Neary and his firm can review the facts and circumstances of your federal white-collar case with you, explore all of your legal options, and strategize an aggressive defense.
+To schedule a free consultation and case evaluation with a New Jersey criminal defense lawyer, please call the Law Offices of Brian J. Neary today at (201) 801-4334 or contact us online.